10maurycy10/10maurycy10.github.io/content/projects/pin_xray/index.md

 The amplifier and detector are very sensitive to stray electric fields, and must be placed in a grounded metal box.
 Additionally, the detector needs to shielded from light, even a small amount of light will reduce gain and increase noise, as well as creating ringing and even oscillation.
-A piece of aluminum foil, around 16 μm thick, can be used as an window to let x-rays in.
+A piece of aluminum foil which is around 16 μm thick, can be used as an window to let x-rays in, while blocking light and RF.

 The supply also needs to be clean, the filtering can improved with a 100 Ohm resistor in series with the supply, or alternatively just by using batteries.